-Recent Update 12/10/20:
+Recent Update 11/19/20:

-Capacity indoors is limited to no more than 20% of maximum occupancy.
-Changes highlighted in yellow.
+- Capacity indoors is limited to no more than 25% of maximum occupancy. - Face coverings requirements updated.
+(Changes highlighted in yellow)

 This protocol is to be completed by day camps.
 In addition to the conditions imposed on these specific activities by the State Public Health Officer, the facilities must also be in compliance with these Day Camp Protocols.
 This protocol must be implemented and posted at the site or made available upon request by City staff.
-This Protocol is not intended to apply to Youth Sports, which must adhere to the Youth Sports Protocol.